How Do I Shut Off the Water to My House: Step-by-Step Guide

 Basic Tools Every Homeowner Should Have

-Every homeowner needs a basic toolkit.
+Every homeowner needs a basic toolkit and should follow plumbing and heating maintenance tips.
 It should include an adjustable wrench or basin wrench for the main shut-off valve.
 Having these tools ready can be a big help in emergencies.

 Specialized Tools for Hard-to-Reach Valves